How to analyze landing pages: the four signals beyond bounce rate

 • Referral from a partner blog: 22% bounce, 92% engagement, 12% conversion.
 The traffic is pre-qualified and ready.

 None of this shows up in an aggregate report.
-The aggregate row would give you a 51% bounce rate and a shrug.
+Put another way: the aggregate row would give you a 51% bounce rate and a shrug.
 One number, three completely different real situations underneath it.
 The cross-filter is what drags them into the light.

-Here is the move that falls out of this.
+Here's the move I take from this.
 Stop optimizing the page.
 Start optimizing the traffic mix.
-A page that does great on organic and badly on paid social does not have a page problem.
+A page that does great on organic and badly on paid social doesn't have a page problem.
 It has a paid-social targeting problem.

 Entry-source share: is the page doing acquisition work?